Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 like described in the worker storage plugin.

-// inside of worker.js
+// inside of the worker.js file

 import { getRxStorageOPFS } from 'rxdb-premium/plugins/storage-opfs';